Introduction

 Example: Think of the hybrid model as owning your own house (private cloud) but occasionally renting a vacation home (public cloud) for temporary needs.
 You get the stability and control of your primary residence while enjoying the flexibility of a rental when it’s needed.

-Many companies are embracing this dual strategy to keep costs under control while maintaining the flexibility to scale certain operations in the cloud when necessary.
+Many companies are adopting this dual strategy to manage costs effectively while maintaining the flexibility to scale specific operations in the cloud as needed.

 Businesses are realizing that control over their infrastructure—whether through on-premise solutions, private clouds, or a hybrid approach—is key to optimizing both cost and security.
 The public cloud still has its place, but for many organizations, repatriating workloads to private infrastructure offers a better long-term solution.